This page is about the KIT you need for RGS DofE expeditions.

 No!
 Cotton hoodies and sweatshirts are not recommended because they stay wet and make you cold and are a waste of space when considerably better insulators are available that will keep you warmer and drier for much the same cost.
 Polycotton and artificial wicking fabrics will keep you more comfortable, especially for base layers near the skin.

 Packing it all

-- The standard advice is to pack waterproofs, food and other essential items needed during the day at the top (last).
+- The usual advice is to pack waterproofs, food and other essential items needed frequently and quickly during the day at the top (i.e. pack last).

-- Sleeping bag should be double wrapped and packed first at the base.
+- Sleeping bag should be double put in a dry bag or wrapped in strong bin liners and packed first at the base.

 - In between, pack items to maximise comfort and stability: heavier stuff near the bottom and your back often helps with centre of gravity.

 - Avoid spiky hard objects digging into your back.
 Pad these out where possible.

 - Adjust straps to fit you once it is on.